-- A minimum buffer of 70 meters distance between fields with a conventional corn and a Bt corn - If a field is located near the Czech national border, the isolation distance for GE crop is 400 m - A minimum buffer of 200 meters distance between fields with an organic corn and a Bt corn g) Labeling:

-• One row of conventional corn with a minimum width of 70 cm around Bt corn can make up for 2 meters of a minimum isolation distance
+- A minimum buffer of 70 meters distance between fields with a conventional corn and a Bt corn - If a field is located near the Czech national border, the isolation distance for GE crop is 400 m - A minimum buffer of 200 meters distance between fields with organic corn and Bt corn - One row of conventional corn with a minimum width of 70 cm around Bt corn can make up for 2 meters of a minimum isolation distance g) Labeling and Traceability:

-Labeling is enforced by local authorities and follows EU labeling standards.
+Labeling and traceability are enforced by local authorities and follow EU labeling standards and traceability regulations.
 Packaged foods and feeds derived and/or containing biotechnology enhanced ingredients must be labeled.
 "Contains GMOs" is a typical example of a product label statement found on the Czech market.
-For more information on EU biotechnology labeling requirements see the EU-28 Biotechnology Annual Report available at: http://gain.fas.usda.gov/Lists/Advanced%20Search/AllItems.aspx.
+For more information on EU biotechnology labeling requirements and traceability rules see the Agricultural Biotechnology Annual European Union report available at: https://gain.fas.usda.gov/#/search.

-On a national level, the Czech Republic, namely the Commodities and Feed Association, developed and introduced a new voluntary GMO-free (NON GMO) certification and labeling scheme in 2017.
+On a national level, the Czech Republic, namely the Commodities and Feed Association, developed and introduced a new voluntary "GMO-free" (NON GMO) certification and labeling scheme in 2017.
 The Central Institute in Supervising and Testing (UKZUZ) conducts the oversight.
-Producers, traders, and transportation companies can use the certification, which was created to be compatible with the German and other EU GMO-free standards, and to help Czech producers market their products on the common market.
+Producers, traders, and transportation companies can use the certification, which was created to be compatible with the German and other EU "GMO-free" standards, and to help Czech producers market their products on the common market.
 More details and the label pictures can be found in the Labeling chapter of this report's Animal Biotechnology section below.